metaplex-foundation/umi/docs/serializers.md

 ### Booleans

 The `bool` method can be used to create a `Serializer<boolean>`.
-By default it uses a `u8` number to store the boolean value but this can be changed by passing the `size` option.
+By default, it uses a `u8` number to store the boolean value but this can be changed by passing the `size` option.

 ```ts
 umi.serializer.bool(); // -> Uses a u8.